OmarShehata/Move-or-Die-Documentation/_build/html/_sources/engineoverview.txt

 Conclusion
 ##########

 That's it!
 You now know the gist of how the engine is structured.
-Of course there's far more to be said in how the engine works, but this at least covers enough of the basics so that you have a generla sense of how everything connects and know where to look, where to insert your own code etc..
+Of course there's far more to be said in how the engine works, but this at least covers enough of the basics so that you have a general sense of how everything connects and know where to look, where to insert your own code etc..

-It is strongly recommended to read about the GameObject [link here] class next, because there isn't much that can be done in the engine without it.
+It is strongly recommended to read about the :ref:`GameObject` class next, because there isn't much that can be done in the engine without it.
 Then looking into the four systems mentioned above.